openlegend/core-rules/core/src/08-rewards/01-chapter-eight.md

 **Wealth Level**: 4

-*Etched with elegant patterns that indicate it's value.
-When held, it pulses with a power felt by all nearby.
-The maul emits an aura of menace that draws the attention of all nearby enemies.*
+*This massive two-handed hammer is etched with elegant patterns that indicate its value.
+When held, it pulses with a power felt by all nearby, emitting an aura of menace that draws the attention foes.*

-Aura 8, Special
+Aura 8, Special, Weapon (Maul)

 **Special**: The maul's aura boon can only emit the provoked bane.
-During the first round of combat, it's aura can be invoked as a minor action.
+During the first round of combat, its aura can be invoked as a minor action.

 #### Phase Rifle